Kotlin/kotlinx-kover/toolset/kover-cli/README.md

 # Kover Command Line Interface

-This is a single jar artifact that allows to use some of the functionality of Kover Toolset through command-line calls.
+This single jar artifact allows using some of the functionality of Kover Toolset through command-line calls.

 Java 1.6 or greater is required for execution.